wellesley-cs230/wellesley-cs230.github.io/hw1.md

   /**
   * Part 1 of the exercise.
-  * This method should act like a parrot, printing the string 's' n times.
-  */
-  public static void parrot(String s, int n){

-  }

-  /**
-  * Part 2 of the exercise.
   * This method should act like a toddler who knows their numbers, once they
   * are given a number, they start reciting all numbers from 1 to that number.
   * Only one number should be printed per line.